localz/Spotz3-Android-SDK/README.md

   The SDK will scan for beacons while your app is in the background.

-  To stop scanning for Spotz:
+  To stop scanning for spots:

         Spotz.getInstance().stopScanningBeacons(context);